 Set the gas valve to the desired temperature.
-The "HOT" setting sets the water temperature to approximately 120°F, reducing the risk of scald injury.
-You perature to approximately 120°F, reducing the risk of scald injury.
+HOT on the gas control valve/thermostat indicates a set point of approximately 120°F, reducing the risk of scald injury.
+It is the preferred starting point for setting the temperature control.

 You may wish to set a higher temperature to provide hot water for automatic dishwashers or laundry machines, to provide more hot water capacity, and to reduce bacterial growth.
-Higher tank temperatures (140° F) kill bacteria that cause a condition known as "smelly water" and can reduce the levels of bacteria that cause water-borne diseases.
+Higher tank temperatures (140°F) kill bacteria that cause a condition known as "smelly water" and can reduce the levels of bacteria that cause waterborne diseases.

-Water usage patterns, as well as heat from sources such as solar collectors, ambient air, and the pilot light can result in temperatures higher than the thermostat set-point.
+Water usage patterns, as well as heat from sources such as solar collectors and ambient air can result in temperatures higher than the thermostat set point.

-A WARNING!
-Higher temperatures increase the risk of scalding, but even at 120°F, hot water can scald (see Table 1).
+▲ WARNING!
+Higher temperatures increase the risk of scalding, but even at 120°F, hot water can scald.
+(See Table 1 on page 4.)
 Install Thermostatic Mixing Valve(s) at each point-of-use to reduce the risk of scalding.

-To adjust the water heater's thermostat:
+To adjust the water heater's turn the temperature setting dial to the desired temperature.